-Our PRIDE pledges provide a framework to recognise pupil contributions, aiming for breadth of development of our young people into the leaders of the future.
-PRIDE recognises positive contributions in all aspects: lessons, break and lunchtimes, clubs, societies and within the local community and provide a mechanism to demonstrate their leadership qualities in respect to the PRIDE areas of Personal Excellence; Respect and Friendship; Inspiration, Determination and Courage and Equality.
-We will recognise the positive contributions made by pupils in all aspects of their day including during lessons and breaks, in clubs or societies and in the wider community of the Queen Ediths, Coleridge, Cherry Hinton and Trumpington wards and beyond.
+Our PRIDE pledges provide a framework to recognise student contributions, aiming for the breadth of development of our young people into the leaders of the future.
+PRIDE recognises positive contributions in all aspects: lessons, break and lunchtimes, clubs, societies and within the local community and provides a mechanism to demonstrate their leadership qualities concerning the PRIDE areas of Personal Excellence; Respect and Friendship; Inspiration; Determination; Courage and Equality.
+We will recognise the positive contributions made by students in all aspects of their day including during lessons and breaks, in clubs or societies and the wider community of the Queen Ediths, Coleridge, Cherry Hinton and Trumpington wards and beyond.

-Pupils can gain recognition for these contributions through their attitude to learning and achievement, behaviour in school and wider community, attendance, effort and achievement in extracurricular activities and contributions made in the community.
+Students can gain recognition for these contributions through their attitude to learning and achievement, behaviour in school and the wider community, attendance, effort and achievement in extracurricular activities and contributions made in the community.

-We know that pupils enjoy the challenge that house competition brings, so during the term we encourage a healthy competition within and between the houses in order to build their own house identity and to encourage participation in different events.
-The outcomes of these competitions are shared with pupils on a regular basis through our house assemblies.
-We encourage participation and positive behaviours through two different types of competition, the ongoing competitions across the year including average attendance, total number of points in the ‘Friday quiz’ and total number of pride points.
+We know that students enjoy the challenge that house competition brings, so during the term, we encourage healthy competition within and between the houses to build their own house identity and to encourage participation in different events.
+The outcomes of these competitions are shared with students regularly through our house assemblies.
+We encourage participation and positive behaviours through two different types of competitions, the ongoing competitions across the year including average attendance, the total number of points in the ‘Friday quiz’ and the total number of pride points.
 We also run discrete competitions across the year that are linked to either our PSHE curriculum or national events such as ‘Children in Need’ or our steps challenge aimed at increasing the amount of exercise the pupils do each day.
 Prizes are given to the tutor group that wins these intra-house competitions and the house that wins overall.

-Netherhall has a wide range of rewards for positive contributions to the school as well as sanctions for use when pupils fail to meet the school’s behavioural expectations.
-In deciding what is an appropriate sanction for a particular incident/offence, the individual circumstances and the pupil’s background and previous record may be taken into consideration.
+Netherhall has a wide range of rewards for positive contributions to the school as well as sanctions for use when students fail to meet the school’s behavioural expectations.
+In deciding what is an appropriate sanction for a particular incident/offence, the individual circumstances and the student’s background and previous record may be taken into consideration.